bcaneco/chimpanzee_calls_plots/outputs/readme.md

 - Comments:

-  - There is quite a lot of overplotting due to the large number of subsequent calls going in the same direction (given the specified cell size).
-So, the opacity of the arrows can be interpreted as traffic intensity, with opaquer arrows indicating higher traffic.
+  - The colour of the arrows map the nr. of occurrences in the given direction, conveying a sense of traffic intensity (i.e. darker shades indicate larger number of transitions in the same direction).

   - As seen on the exploratory analysis, Alex's calls on both sessions were much shorter in duration than Riet's calls.
 This causes Ale's features to get